 Visit our quick guide for more information about how to prevent accounts payable fraud, to start incorporating prevention methods in your accounts payable team.

-Protect Your Organisation Against Accounts Payable Fraud
+Protect Your Organization Against Accounts Payable Fraud

 Your accounts payable team is faced with all types of fraud internally and externally each year.
-Whether they are faced with sophisticated phishing emails or are conspiring with third-party vendors, cyber crime syndicates will stop at nothing.
+Whether they are faced with sophisticated phishing emails or are conspiring with third-party vendors, cybercrime syndicates will stop at nothing.

-PwC’s Global Economic Crime and Fraud Survey 2022 shows that 46% of surveyed organisations reported experiencing some form of fraud or other economic crime within the previous 24 months.
+PwC’s Global Economic Crime and Fraud Survey 2022 shows that 46% of surveyed organizations reported experiencing some form of fraud or other economic crime within the previous 24 months.
 Without establishing strong internal controls and promoting anti-fraud culture in the workplace, you may fall victim to accounts payable fraud.

 With Eftsure, not only are you able to identify errors, payment fraud, and scam attempts but you can also verify new onboarded suppliers and track any payment information if changed.